lammps/lammps/doc/src/fix_wall.rst

  E = \epsilon \quad (r - r_c)^2 \qquad r < r_c

+For style *wall/harmonic/reversed*, the energy E is given by an attractive-only harmonic spring potential of the same form as *wall/harmonic*.

 For style *wall/morse*, the energy E is given by a Morse potential:

 .. math::